masego-arnat/-python-challenge/README.md

 # python-challenge

-the client and the API have their own separate docker files
+To create the docker containers do the following

 navigate to the client folder and run this command: <br />